Lake Everett (Indiana)

 Lake Everett is a lake in Allen County, Indiana, United States.
-The lake is about 42 acres and most of the land surrounding it is privately owned.
-Several small and a few larger cottages(some recently built) are located on the lake proper.
-The Indiana DNR maintains a beach, dock, and boat ramp on the lake.
+The lake is about 42 acres.
+Most the land surrounding land is privately owned with several small and a few larger cottages located on the lake proper.
+The Indiana Department of Natural Resources maintains a beach, dock, and boat ramp on the lake.
 Lake Everett is held to be one of the area's best pan fishing locations.
-The lake is roughly twelve miles from Fort Wayne, Indiana with its major shopping and business center in NE Indiana.
-Fort Wayne has a hub airport, Fort Wayne International, with national & international service available and a general aviation airport(Smith Field).
-Both are located in or at The Fort Wayne city limits.
-Fort Wayne International Airport also houses the Indiana Air National Guard's local squadron Currently flying A-10 Warthogs.
+The lake is roughly twelve miles from Fort Wayne, Indiana.

 Lake Everett was named for Charles Everett, an early landowner.